CRTejaswi/resources/Languages/Python3/README.md

 # {'a': [1, 2.0, 3, (4+6j)], 'b': ('character string', b'byte string'), 'c': {False, True, None}}
 ```

-Pickling an object using `pickle` module serializes it; but it's difficult to access parts of the object when it is deserialized.
-This is overcome by Shelving (of pickled objects) into dictionaries using `shelve` module. <br>
+"Pickling" an object using `pickle` module serializes it; but it's difficult to access parts of the object when it is deserialized.
+This is overcome by "Shelving" (pickled objects) into dictionaries using `shelve` module. <br>

 ```python
 import shelve